Why Do Exercise Needs Vary Between Individuals?

-How many videos do you see of athletes and their superhuman bodies, and wonder how they got that physique?
+How many videos do you see of athletes and their superhuman bodies while working out or in a sauna, and wonder how they got that physique?

-And when asked they simply give us a ‘political’ answer like ”I work hard”.
+And when asked they simply give us a ‘boring’ answer like ”I work hard”.

-The simple answer is that everybody is different, but you didn’t click on this article (thank you) for this simple and boring answer.
+Everybody is different, but you didn’t click on this article for this simple and boring answer.

 This article is separated into 2 sections: